 Against this backdrop of changes to process and organisational structure, there has been a drive to improve practice through the development of systematically trained social work practice groups and the implementation of Signs of Safety.
 This is a strengths-based approach to working with families.
 Audits undertaken in 2013/14 illustrated that Signs of Safety is proving to be a useful tool for engaging parents and supporting change.

-Performance with regard to outcomes for LAC and care leavers was also strong and I am pleased to note that partners' ambitions and aspirations for these groups continue to rise.
+Performance with regard to outcomes for Looked After Children (LAC) and care leavers were also strong and I am pleased to note that partners' ambitions and aspirations for these cohorts continue to rise.

-During 2013/14 the SSCB prioritised the issue of child neglect.
+During 2013/14 the SSCB focussed on the issue of child neglect.
 Neglect was the subject of the Board's annual conference and multi-agency audits on neglect also look place.
 This work will continue in 2014/5, with greater scrutiny of data and local intelligence.
-There is agreement to develop and implement a new model of early intervention and prevention which brings together a range of services from social care to youth and health services to create a co-ordinated model of intervention.
-The work to achieve this has started and this is a priority for the Board given the significant impact of neglect on Southwark's children and young people .
+There is firm agreement to develop and implement a new model of early intervention and prevention which brings together a range of services from social care to youth and health services to create a co-ordinated model of intervention.
+The work to achieve this has started and this is a priority for the Board given the significant impact of neglect on Southwark's children and young people.

-2013/14 was also a year in which the Board intensified its focus on understanding and tackling child sexual exploitation (CSE) in Southwark.
-The establishment of an SSCB multi-agency subgroup to develop a strong local strategy is an important step forward, and as Chair I will be keen to ensure that during 2014/15 local arrangements and protocols are making a positive impact.
+2013/14 was also a year in which the Board intensified its focus on understanding and tackling Child Sexual Exploitation (CSE) in Southwark.
+The establishment of a multi-agency subgroup as part of the SSCB to develop a strong local strategy is an important step forward, and as Chair I will be keen to ensure during 2014/15 local arrangements and protocols are making a positive impact.
 Ensuring that Southwark embeds pan-London protocols for tackling CSE will also be imperative.